rust-lang/async-fundamentals-initiative/RFC/refined_impls.md

 }
 ```

-Note that when using impl Trait in argument position, the function signature is considered to be "more specific" as bounds are _removed_, meaning this specific impl can accept a wider range of inputs than the general case.
+Note that when using impl Trait in argument position, the function signature is refined as bounds are _removed_, meaning this specific impl can accept a wider range of inputs than the general case.
 Where clauses work the same way: since where clauses always must be proven by the caller, it is okay to remove them in an impl and permit a wider range of use cases for your API.

 ```rust
 trait Sink {